• Skip to primary navigation

 I’ve asked myself time and time again, “why is it so hard to make good Oatmeal Raisin cookies?”
 I’d tried the most popular recipes on the internet and always experienced disappointing results; I wanted them to be thick but not cakey, have the perfect touch of raisins, and taste toothsome but not “healthy.”
 Then, I created these: they are made with whole wheat flour, have a respectable amount of raisins (though you can add more!), and come out of the oven perfectly thick and chewy.
 Dare I say these cookies may convert the Oatmeal Raisin cookie haters into believers and consumers.

-The Oatmeal Cookie Recipe in Sarah Kieffer’s 100 Cookies: The Baking Book for Every Kitchen (affiliate link) cookbook inspired me to create this recipe.
+The Oatmeal Cookie Recipe in Sarah Kieffer’s 100 Cookies: The Baking Book for Every Kitchen cookbook inspired me to create this recipe.
 Her cookies had a smaller ratio of flour to oats than other recipes I’d tried, and this proved to be a game-changer.
 I no longer battled the inevitable spread of cookies across the cookie sheet with only little mountains of raisins poking up.
 With a lower proportion of oats, I used whole wheat flour to add a little extra cragginess to the cookies and make them perfectly acceptable to eat for breakfast or with your morning coffee.

 Flavorful cookies start with flavorful ingredients